On the drawing board

 Billboards tells in prose the story of a Friday in the city.
 It follows an interconnecting group of people through the hours towards the end of the working week as they covet or dread the weekend ahead.

-Hicksville, a black comedy, is an affectionate look at a thriving, family-owned regional newspaper and the city recruit who really doesn't belong there.
+Hicksville, a black comedy, is in equal parts and critical and affectionate look at a thriving, family-owned regional newspaper and the city recruit who really doesn't belong there.